CBD and Muscle Recovery: A Deep Dive

 If you’ve never used a bath bomb, or don’t know how they work, that’s okay.
 You only have to draw a warm bath, drop it in, and hop into the tub.

-You can use CBD bath bombs at any point of the day, but many report positive effects by using them an hour or two after workouts or just before bed.
+You can use CBD bath bombs at any point of the day, but many report positive experiences by using them an hour or two after workouts or just before bed.

 Other CBD Post Workout Options: Tinctures, Capsules, and Gummies